As the parent of two teens who love to go to concerts, I've had to figure out how to increase the odds of scoring tickets on Ticketmaster.

 Remember these three tips:

-- Have an account set up with a saved credit card.
+- Have multiple accounts with a saved credit card.

-- Log in on multiple devices at least twenty minutes before tickets go on sale.
+- Log in on multiple devices at least 20 minutes before tickets go on sale.

 - Refresh until you get the button to join the queue on each device.